manishtanwar/CAD-Tool/README.md

 #### Dependencies for building from source
-The project make use of the QT libraries for c++.
+The Model has been developed using Qt libraries for c++.
 Use the following command to install qt:

 	sudo apt-get install qt